foundriesio/docs/source/reference-manual/factory/factory-definition.rst

       **Inherits:** ``containers``

   shortlist: ``<app1>,<app2>,<...>``
       **Optional:** Comma separated list of apps to preload.
-If it is not specified or its value is empty, then all Target’s apps are preloaded.
+If it is not specified or its value is empty, then all Target's apps are preloaded.

       **Default:**  None